-During this time you must not leave unless your responsible clinician tells you that you may.
-If you try to leave the staff can stop you, and if you do leave you can be brought back.
+During this time you must not leave unless the person in charge of your care (your responsible clinician) says that you may.
+If you try to go, the staff can stop you, and if you leave, you can be brought back.